BVLC/caffe/docs/tutorial/net_layer_blob.md

 ## Blob storage and communication

 A Blob is a wrapper over the actual data being processed and passed along by Caffe, and also under the hood provides synchronization capability between the CPU and the GPU.
 Mathematically, a blob is a 4-dimensional array that stores things in the order of (Num, Channels, Height and Width), from major to minor, and stored in a C-contiguous fashion.
-The main reason for putting Num (the name is due to legacy reasons, and is equivalent to the notation of "batch" as in minibatch SGD).
+The main reason for putting Num (the name is due to legacy reasons, and is equivalent to the notation of "batch" as in minibatch SGD), is to enable Num number of 3-dimensional arrays (for example, images) to be processed simultaionusly as a batch.

 Caffe stores and communicates data in 4-dimensional arrays called blobs.
 Blobs provide a unified memory interface, holding data e.g. batches of images, model parameters, and derivatives for optimization.

 Blobs conceal the computational and mental overhead of mixed CPU/GPU operation by synchronizing from the CPU host to the GPU device as needed.
 Memory on the host and device is allocated on demand (lazily) for efficient memory usage.

-The conventional blob dimensions for data are number N x channel K x height H x width W. Blob memory is row-major in layout so the last / rightmost dimension changes fastest.
+The conventional blob dimensions for data are: number N x channel K x height H x width W. Blob memory is row-major in layout so the last / rightmost dimension changes fastest.
 For example, the value at index (n, k, h, w) is physically located at index ((n * K + k) * H + h) * W + w.

 - Number / N is the batch size of the data.
 Batch processing achieves better throughput for communication and device processing.
-For an ImageNet training batch of 256 images B = 256.
+For an ImageNet training batch of 256 images N = 256.
 - Channel / K is the feature dimension e.g. for RGB images K = 3.

 Note that although we have designed blobs with its dimensions corresponding to image applications, they are named purely for notational purpose and it is totally valid for you to do non-image applications.
 For example, if you simply need fully-connected networks like the conventional multi-layer perceptron, use blobs of dimensions (Num, Channels, 1, 1) and call the InnerProductLayer (which we will cover soon).